delfick/strcs/docs/strcs/features.rst

     assert meta.retrieve_one(int, "three") == 3
     assert meta.retrieve_one(int, "one") == 1

-The meta contains a cattrs converter that will be used for much of the heavy lifting. https://cattrs.readthedocs.io/en/latest/converters.html.
+The meta contains a cattrs converter that is used for much of the heavy lifting. https://cattrs.readthedocs.io/en/latest/converters.html.
 This may be used to provide a custom converter with extra structure and unstructure hooks that may be required.